 However, most advertisers are striving for cheap clicks, so they are actively trying to make you earn less money!
 I rarely pay more than 50 cents per click for search engine results, and paying for clicks through the ad network (on your site) usually come a bit cheaper.

 Google Adsense can be appropriate for some people.
-If you have personal blog that you don’t want to “sell” stuff, it could be an easy way to make a few bucks.
-If you have a website topic that you feel there are no products or services available that you could sell directly, this type of advertising could also appropriate for your site.
-The celebrity gossip blog from above works great for an example.
+If you have personal blog that you don’t want to sell stuff, it could be an easy way to earn a side income.
+If you have a website topic that you feel there are no products or services available that you could promote directly, this display ads of any kind could also appropriate for your site.
+A celebrity gossip blog is a great example, although I suspect they sell diet pills and face cream pretty well.

 The Affiliate Alternative: Big Earnings With Less Traffic